-It’s safe to say that I am a believer, and I am DEFINITELY for trying all-natural health and wellness options first before turning to prescription and over-the-counter drugs.
-(I also believe in the power of modern medicine and am grateful for it.
-I just start with the natural stuff!)
+Holistic and preventative health solutions have become the basis of our foundation for living an overall healthy lifestyle which also includes clean eating.
+Food is medicine, y’all!
+I am all for trying natural health and wellness options first before turning to prescription and over-the-counter drugs.
+I also believe in the power of modern medicine and am grateful for it.
+I just start with the natural stuff!

 Let’s get started with elderberries!